 Freeze-dried food also makes excellent meals for camping or backpacking as they are lightweight and easy to reconstitute.

 There is so much you can do with a freeze-dryer.
-We love freeze-dried avocados and guacamole, freeze-dried eggs, freeze-dried corn, freeze-dried chicken pot pie, freeze-dried berries, and so much more!
+We love freeze-dried avocados and guacamole, freeze-dried tomatoes, freeze-dried corn, freeze-dried chicken, freeze-dried berries, and so much more!
 (We even freeze-dry our homemade dog food!)

 Freeze-drying potatoes is also a must.
 You just need to cook the potatoes first.
 Otherwise, they will turn black during the preservation process.
 You can partially cook them, but they must be at least blanched to stop the blackening.

 - Size – Smaller pieces of potato freeze dry and reconstitute much more quickly than larger ones.
 Homesteading Hack: As you slice, dice, or shred your potatoes, place them in cold water until you finish cutting up the batch so the potatoes stay white as you prepare the remaining potatoes.